losttrain68/character-ideas/review/diegesis-wizarding-school.md

 Beginning at second level, you can know (prepare) the half the number or Arcane cantrips as you can Wizard cantrips.

 ## Advanced Caster
 Beginning at 6th level, you have mastered the mechanics of school of magic.
-Whenever you cast a Wizard spell of 2nd level or higher from your chosen field of study, using a spell slot, you regain one expended Wizard spell slot of equal or lesser value than the spell cast.
+Whenever you cast a Wizard spell of 2nd level or higher from your chosen school of study (e.g., Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, or Transmutation), using a spell slot, you regain one expended Wizard spell slot of equal or lesser value than the spell cast.
 You can not regain spell slots higher than 5th level.

 ## Superior Student
 Beginning at 10th level, you have unearthed the intricate connection between magic and your target.
 When a creature succeeds on a saving throw against a spell up to 2nd level, that would negate damage, the creature takes half the spell's damage, but suffers no additional Effect from the spell.